michaelnisi/troubled/data/posts/2018/shim.md

 Here, our `ZLib` package depends on `CZLib`, a C library, we are now able to make available inside our package.

 OK—what?
 Here’s a concrete example.
-I’ve learned about this, when I was updating my Skull framework, the extra thin SQLite3 wrapper I like to use.
-This framework, of course, depends on `SQLite3`, which I had to express using a system-module package, living in its own little repo.
+I’ve learned about this today, while I’ve been updating my [Skull framework](https://github.com/michaelnisi/skull), the extra thin [SQLite](https://www.sqlite.org/index.html) wrapper I like to use.
+This package, of course, depends on `SQLite3`, which I had to express using a system-module package, living in [its own little repo](https://github.com/michaelnisi/csqlite).

-With 4.2, this, elegant—turtles all the way down—but impractical, approach has been deprecated.
+With 4.2, this elegant, turtles all the way down, but totally impractical, approach has been deprecated.
 Now, I can describe packages with internal system library dependencies using targets.
+Yaaaay! 🎉

 ```swift
 // swift-tools-version:4.2